North Carolina Stay-at-Home order extended until May 8, Gov. Roy Cooper announces

 PHASE 2: about 2-3 weeks after Phase 1

-- Life Stay-at-Home order with strong encouragement for vulnerable populations to continue staying at home
+- Lift Stay-at-Home order with strong encouragement for vulnerable populations to continue staying at home

 - Allow limited opening of restaurants, bars and other businesses that can follow strict safety protocols (reduced capacity)